thrsouza/react-app-template/README.md

 # ReactJS - App Template

-This template was created to easier the development of new ReactJS projects.
+This template was created to ease the development of new ReactJS projects.

 ```javascript
 // package.json